stratosphereips/NetSecGame/README.md

     - Which host can connect
 - Exploits
     - which service is the exploit linked to

-Very important is that we made an addition to the NodeConfig objects in our Cyst configuration to include the property 'note' with the text 'can_start_attacker'.
-Meaning that the game env will take these hosts as candidates for the random start position.

 ### Scenarios
 In the current state, we support a single scenario: Data exfiltration to a remote C&C server.